Pomax/BezierInfo-2/components/sections/extremities/content.en-GB.md

 The problem with this is that as the order of the curve goes up, we can't actually solve those equations the normal way.
 We can't take the function, and then work out what the solutions are.
 Not to mention that even solving a third order derivative (for a fourth order curve) is already a royal pain in the backside.
 We need a better solution.
 We need numerical approaches.

 That's a fancy word for saying "rather than solve the function, treat the problem as a sequence of identical operations, the performing of which gets us closer and closer to the real answer".
-As it turns out, there is a really nice numerical root finding algorithm, called the [Newton-Raphson](http://en.wikipedia.org/wiki/Newton-Raphson) root finding method (yes, after *[that](https://en.wikipedia.org/wiki/Isaac_Newton)* Newton), which we can make use of.
+As it turns out, there is a really nice numerical root-finding algorithm, called the [Newton-Raphson](http://en.wikipedia.org/wiki/Newton-Raphson) root finding method (yes, after *[that](https://en.wikipedia.org/wiki/Isaac_Newton)* Newton), which we can make use of.

-The Newton-Raphson approach consists of picking a value *t* (any will do), and getting the corresponding value at that *t* value.
+The Newton-Raphson approach consists of picking a value *t* (any value will do), and getting the corresponding value of the function at that *t* value.
 For normal functions, we can treat that value as a height.
 If the height is zero, we're done, we have found a root.
 If it's not, we take the tangent of the curve at that point, and extend it until it passes the x-axis, which will be at some new point *t*.
 We then repeat the procedure with this new value, and we keep doing this until we find our root.

 Mathematically, this means that for some *t*, at step *n=1*, we perform the following calculation until *f<sub>y</sub>*(*t*) is zero, so that the next *t* is the same as the one we already have: